plana93/From-PhD-to-ML-Interviews-With-Python/ML Interview Preparation/Machine Learning /theory/README.md

 **Description:** SVM finds a hyperplane that best separates classes in a high-dimensional space.

-**How:** It finds the hyperplane with the maximum margin, optimizing the weights.

 **How:** It finds the hyperplane with the maximum margin by optimizing the weights using the following formula: